The Heavens Also Weep

 ‘Why did she stay silent, Nurse?’

 ‘Papa!
 Papa, please stop.’
-My mother remained curled like a shrimp on the dusty kitchen floor, my father’s black cobra-skin shoes (his favourite pair) with its pointed tips repeatedly thudding into her sides, left and then right, left and then right, left, right, left, right…repeatedly.
+My mother remained curled like a shrimp on the dusty kitchen floor, my father’s black cobra-skin shoes (his favourite pair) with their pointed tips repeatedly thudding into her sides, left and then right, left and then right, left, right, left, right…repeatedly.

 ‘Not even an animal.
 Not even an animal deserves to be treated this way,’ Eleanor Ume wails.